Global Representation of the Conditional LATE Model: A Separability Result: Introduction

-We show that the LATE assumption is equivalent to a standard binary choice model, where a separability condition between the instruments and covariates has to hold in the latent index.
-This separability implies it is possible to uniformly rank the instrument values by the propensity score across the covariate values.
-It is under this rank-invariance property that the set of available compliance types (always-takers, compliers, never-takers, defiers) remains unchanged when the covariate varies, and in particular, the notion of complier, in the conditional setting, bears the commonly understood meaning as in \cite{imbens1994identification}.
+Our result extends the representation in \cite{vytlacil2002independence} to settings where the covariates are not held fixed.
+We show that the conditional LATE (CLATE) model \citep{abadie2003semiparametric} has a threshold-crossing representation in which the instruments are separated from the covariates in the latent index.
+Loosely speaking, the separability is a result of the monotonicity condition in the CLATE model that requires the instruments to affect the potential treatment status in the same direction for all individuals.\footnote{\cite{heckman2005structural} suggests renaming the monotonicity condition as uniformity because ``it is a condition across people than the shape of a function for a particular person.'' } In particular, the direction of the monotonicity condition is the same across all values of the covariates, and thus a latent index representation that separates out the covariates is appropriate in this case.

+The separability result implies that it is possible to uniformly rank the instruments' values by the propensity score across the covariates' values.
+Such a ranking has two practical usages.
+First, it can be used as a single index to construct testable implications for the CLATE model.
+Second, we can use the ranking to relabel the values of the instruments so that an increase in the ranking never causes individuals to drop the treatment, regardless of their covariates values.
 Our representation result also implies that the techniques developed in the conditional LATE (CLATE) framework, such as the identification analysis in \cite{abadie2003semiparametric}, can be applied to selection models that impose separability, and vice versa.
-As a corollary of the equivalence theorem, we also provide new testable implications of the marginal treatment effect framework \citep{heckman2005structural}.
+As a corollary of the representation theorem.
+We reformulate and refine the testable implications of \cite{heckman2005structural} for the marginal treatment effect framework.

 The remaining of the paper is organized as follows.
 In section \ref{sec:main}, we present the global latent index representation of the LATE model, which is our main result.
-Section \ref{sec:implications} discusses two implications of the representation.
+Section \ref{sec:implications} discusses some implications of the representation.
 Section \ref{sec:ordered} generalizes the result to the case of ordered-discrete choice selection models.
 The last section concludes.